-Are you interested in developing the career in customer service organization?
-Do you want to learn about effective customer service?
-Then, read this article which provides information about the good and effective customer service.
-To learn about the basics of customer service such as communication style, languages to be used and not to be used, rapport building and the essential skills, read the complete article.
+Are you interested in improving your customer service skills?
+Read this article which provides information about the good and effective customer service.
+You will learn about the basics of customer service such as communication style, languages to be used and not to be used, rapport building and other essential skills.

 - Aggressive communication : People with aggressive communication style are not a good listener.
 Such people are close minded and do not try to understand the point of view of other people.
 Such behavior may create a tense situation and sometimes triggers aggression in others.
 Therefore, aggressive communication style is not recommended in customer service.